Germany, others stick with AstraZeneca vaccine as some pause

 The regulator has said it is looking into the reports — but that vaccinations should continue in the meantime.

-Thailand has also delayed use of the vaccine, pending an investigation, while Italy and Romania stopped using shots from one particular batch.
+Thailand and Congo have also delayed use of the vaccine, pending an investigation, while Italy and Romania stopped using shots from one particular batch.
 Austria has also halted use of doses from a single, but different, batch.

 That decision followed the death from blood clots of a 49-year-old 10 days after she had been vaccinated, and the hospitalization of a 35-year-old woman.
 Experts concluded neither complication was related to the vaccine, and Austria's chancellor said Friday that he, himself, would be willing to receive the shot “to show that I have trust in this vaccine.”